tjdhhx/GrainPest/README.md

 ## About GrainPest
 For more detail, please see [introduction for GrainPest](https://github.com/tjdhhx/GrainPest/blob/main/introduce/introduce.md)
+## Examples images of Grain Pest
+For more detail, please see [introduction for GrainPest](https://github.com/tjdhhx/GrainPest/blob/main/introduce/introduce.md)

 ### What is GrainPest
   GrainPest is an image dataset for stored-grain pest detection on the surface of grain bulks.
 It contains 16358 images, including six common species of stored-grain pest: Rusty grain beetle, Sawtoothed grain beetle, Lesser grain borer, Red flour beetle, Maize weevil, and Rice weevil.
 A total of 66372 pest instances with detection bounding boxes were annotated.
 All the pest images were taken by dome cameras.
 Figure 1 shows the images of specimen pests of these six species of stored-grain pests.